Blinorot/pytorch_project_template/README.md

 - [Python Dev Tips](https://github.com/ebezzam/python-dev-tips): information about [Git](https://git-scm.com/doc), [pre-commit](https://pre-commit.com/), [Hydra](https://hydra.cc/docs/intro/), and other stuff for better Python code development.
 The YouTube recording of the workshop is available [here](https://youtu.be/okxaTuBdDuY).

+- [Seminar on R&D Coding 2025](https://youtu.be/PE1zaW5it_A): Seminar from the [LauzHack Deep Learning Bootcamp](https://github.com/LauzHack/deep-learning-bootcamp/) with discussion on logging, project-based coding, configuration, and reproducibility.
+The materials can be found [here](https://github.com/LauzHack/deep-learning-bootcamp/tree/summer25/day05).

-- [Seminar on R&D Coding](https://youtu.be/sEA-Js5ZHxU): Seminar from the [LauzHack Deep Learning Bootcamp](https://github.com/LauzHack/deep-learning-bootcamp/) with template discussion and reasoning.
+- [Seminar on R&D Coding 2024](https://youtu.be/sEA-Js5ZHxU): Seminar from the [LauzHack Deep Learning Bootcamp](https://github.com/LauzHack/deep-learning-bootcamp/) with template discussion and reasoning.
 It also explains how to work with [WandB](https://docs.wandb.ai/).
 The seminar materials can be found [here](https://github.com/LauzHack/deep-learning-bootcamp/blob/main/day03/Seminar_WandB_and_Coding.ipynb).

 - [HSE DLA Course Introduction Week](https://github.com/markovka17/dla/tree/2024/week01): combines the two seminars above into one with some updates, including an extra example for [Comet ML](https://www.comet.com/docs/v2/).